ezraroi/Human-AI-Collab/output/biological_substrates.md

 ## [BIOLOGICAL SUBSTRATE] As-If Body Loop
 [Empirical] Domain: Bio-Embodied, Temporal: Static

-A hypothesized mechanism within Damasio’s SMH by which the brain can generate *somatic-marker* biasing signals via internal simulation (“as-if”) without requiring overt physical change; this can be compatible with Felt Sense as an example of bodily signals informing cognition, without equating the two.
+A hypothesized mechanism within Damasio's SMH by which the brain can generate *somatic-marker* biasing signals via internal simulation ("as-if") without requiring overt physical change; this can be compatible with Felt Sense as an example of bodily signals informing cognition, without equating the two.
-The "**As-If Body Loop**" is a theoretical pathway proposed within Damasio’s Somatic Marker Hypothesis (SMH) to explain how the brain can generate emotional and visceral biasing signals to guide decision-making **without requiring an actual physical change in the body**.
+The "**As-If Body Loop**" is a theoretical pathway proposed within Damasio's Somatic Marker Hypothesis (SMH) to explain how the brain can generate emotional and visceral biasing signals to guide decision-making **without requiring an actual physical change in the body**.
 **What it is and its role:**
 The *Somatic Marker Hypothesis* suggests that decision-making is guided by "somatic markers"—crude biasing signals representing emotional reactions that arise from the periphery or the central representation of the periphery.
 The **"as-if body loop"** is the central mechanism that facilitates the rapid, internal activation of these markers.
 • **Internal Simulation:** The "as-if body loop" represents the brain's ability to create a **"forward model"** of the physical changes it expects to take place in the body (the actual somatic state or "body loop").
 This allows for the cognitive representation of emotions to be activated in the brain **without the need for direct sensory stimulation**.